 ArticlesDigital Work Card & Registration of Working Time Changes

-With the issuance of the (long-awaited – under no. 113169/28.12.2023 Government Gazette Β΄ 7421/28.12.2023) Ministerial Decision of the Ministry of Labor and Social Security, important issues regarding the Digital Work Card & Registration of Changes in Working Time are addressed, among other things.
-The said ΜD was also expected to amend the current provisions regarding the terms of electronic submission of forms under the responsibility of SEPE and OAED.
-It actually reformates (:Part C’), the upgraded ERGANI II; with the aim (also) of adapting it to the provisions of the recent labor law (law 5053/2023 ).
-Among the reforms it is implementing is the ability to choose a pre-announcement or reporting system for recording schedule changes, working time organization and overtime.
-That’s all, for now!
+With the issuance of the (long-awaited – Ministerial Decision no. 113169/28.12.2023, Government Gazette Β΄ 7421/28.12.2023) of the Minister of Labour and Social Security, important issues regarding the Digital Work Card and the Registration of Changes in Working Time are addressed, among other things.
+The said Ministerial Decision was also expected to amend the current provisions concerning the electronic submission of forms under the responsibility of the Labor Inspectorate (ΣΕΠΕ) and the Manpower Employment Organization (ΟΑΕΔ).
+It actually reformats (in Part C’) the upgraded ERGANI II platform, with the aim (also) of adapting it to the provisions of the recent labour law (Law 5053/2023).
+Among the reforms it implements is the ability to choose between a pre-announcement or a reporting system for recording schedule changes, working time organization and overtime.
+That’s all for now!

-Digital Work Card: The Provision of the Law art.
-22 §1 Law 5053/2023
+Digital Work Card: The Provision of the Law (Art.
+22 §1 Law 5053/2023)

 The Purpose of the Regulation

-The Reflections
+The Concerns

-UNHCR’s Answers: The Distinction Between Systems
+The Ministerial Decision’s Answers: The Distinction Between Systems

 The Two Systems

-As specifically provided for in the aforementioned MH (article one), the declarations submitted digitally to the ERGANI II platform include – among many others -: (a) the digital declaration of choice of a pre-announcement or reporting system for recording changes in working hours, working time organization and overtime and (b) the digital reporting declaration of changes in working hours, working time organization and overtime.
-The employer may choose either of the two registration systems.
+As specifically provided in the aforementioned Ministerial Decision (Article 1), the declarations submitted digitally to the ERGANI II platform include – among many others –: (a) the digital declaration of choice of a pre-announcement or reporting system for recording changes in working hours, working time organization and overtime, and (b) the digital reporting declaration of changes in working hours, working time organization and overtime.

-• Choice content: The aforementioned employers are obliged, within the specific, immediately above, deadline, to declare in the “Digital Declaration of Choice of a Pre-Announcement or Reporting System for Recording Changes in Schedule, Working Time Organization and Overtime”, for the following period of time, which, in fact, cannot be less than one month, whether they will register the changes in working time:
+• Choice content: The aforementioned employers are obliged, within the above deadline, to make the “Digital Declaration of Choice of a Pre-Announcement or Reporting System for Recording Changes in Schedule, Working Time Organization and Overtime”, for the following period (which cannot be less than one month), whether they will register changes in working time: (a) in advance – and in any case before the start of their implementation, or (b) by reporting – after their implementation, as provided by law (Article 22 of Law 5053/2023).

-…Especially Regarding the Accountability System
+…Especially Regarding the Reporting System

 Digital Work Card & Registration of Working Time Changes | Effective Date

-The recent, according to the above, Ministerial Decision comes with vigor to address procedural concerns created by the recent legislative regulation (art.
-22, law 5053/23).
-However, the problem remains: if in a company deviations are detected in the declarations of working time from the marking of the digital card of a specific employee, the amount of the threatened fine is unjustifiably and blatantly high.
-It does not seem at all logical to impose, in this case, a fine of €10,500, the same as in the case where a company employs an employee with his work, in total, undeclared.
-As lawyers, we must invoke the (lack of) proportionality.
-As fools of logic!
-We look forward, therefore, to the next, corrective, legislative regulation.
+The recent Ministerial Decision, as described above, comes vigorously to address the procedural concerns created by the recent legislative regulation (Art.
+22 of Law 5053/2023).
+However, the core problem remains: if deviations are detected in a company between the declared working time and the marking of the digital card of a specific employee, the threatened fine of €10,500 is unjustifiably and blatantly high.
+It does not seem at all logical to impose, in this case, a fine of €10,500 – the same amount as in the case where a company employs an employee with their work totally undeclared.
+As lawyers, we must invoke the principle of proportionality (or rather, the lack thereof).
+As people, pure logic!
+We therefore look forward to the next, corrective, legislative regulation.

 Disclaimer: the information provided in this article is not (and is not intended to) constitute legal advice.
 Legal advice can only be offered by a competent attorney and after the latter takes into consideration all the relevant to your case data that you will provide them with.
 See here for more details.